alanoursland/mesa_gaussian/notes/support_mmg.md

 - The supportive evidence (antipodal storage, polytopes, benign collisions) is suggestive but from toy models or indirect observations.
 - **No one has directly tested** whether networks learn paired hyperplanes that together bound an acceptable region along a single dimension.

-This represents an opportunity for a novel empirical contribution: directly testing whether trained ReLU networks exhibit the mirror-normal geometry predicted by the mesa framework.
+This represents an opportunity for a novel empirical contribution: directly testing whether trained ReLU networks exhibit the antipodal-normal geometry predicted by the mesa framework.

 ---